 This trick, discovered/invented/shared by James Tyler on Twitter, uses Shortcuts’ new automations, which appear in iOS 13.
 Automations trigger shortcuts based on time and location, among other things.
 But you also can trigger a shortcut when opening an app.
 My original example was to dim the lights, connect to AirPlay, crank up the volume, and enable Do Not Disturb when opening up a movies app, but this new trick is way cooler.

 Here’s how it works.
 You make a Shortcuts automation that is triggered when you open the stock Camera app.
 When triggered, it opens the camera app of your choice.
 Halide, for example.
 In practice, this runs so fast you almost don’t see the Camera app launch and disappear.
-I’m only running the iOS 13 beta on my iPad, where I don’t have any extra camera apps, so here’s the video shared by Tyler:
+Here’s the video shared by Tyler, from back in the early iOS 13 beta days:

 .@automatorsfm Experimenting with ’replacing’ stock apps with Automations in iOS 13 Public Beta 1.
 Even at this stage @halidecamera can launch near instantaneously from the lock screen. pic.twitter.com/n9ywncMuCC